ICU Presentation

 How does it work?

-This Printable ICU Presentation Template is a valuable tool, but using it correctly and with discretion is important to give the best patient presentations.
+This printable ICU Presentation template is a valuable tool, but using it correctly and with discretion is important to give the best patient presentations.
 To get the most out of this resource, just follow the steps below:

-Step 1: Patient orientation
+Step 1: Assess a patient's orientation

 Provide a concise overview of the patient's background, including age, gender, and relevant social factors, days in hospital, and days since surgery.
 Summarize their medical history, emphasizing chronic conditions and previous surgeries.
 Clearly articulate the reason for ICU admission, outlining the primary diagnosis, complications, and the timeline of events.

-Step 2: Systems review
+Step 2: Conduct a systems review

 Systematically review the relevant physiological systems.
 Discuss cardiovascular status, including heart rate and blood pressure.
 Address respiratory health, detailing ventilator settings and oxygenation.
 If applicable, touch on gastrointestinal function, renal function, neurological status, nutritional support, risk reduction, or hematology.